holoviz/panel/doc/user_guide/Running_in_Webassembly.md

 ## Rendering Panel components

-Rendering Panel components into the DOM is quite straightforward, you can simple use the `.servable()` method on any component and provide a target which should match the `id` of a DOM node:
+Rendering Panel components into the DOM is quite straightforward.
+You can simply use the `.servable()` method on any component and provide a target that should match the `id` of a DOM node:

 ```python
 import panel as pn